-10.Before any access is first used visibility splays shall be provided in accordance with details to be previously approved in writing by the Local Planning Authority and thereafter shall be retained in the approved form.
+10.Before any access is first used visibility splays shall be provided in accordance with details that shall previously have been approved in writing by the Local Planning Authority and thereafter shall be retained in the approved form.
 Notwithstanding the provisions of Part 2 Class A of the Town & Country Planning (General Permitted Development) Order 2015 no obstruction over 0.6 metres high shall be erected, constructed, planted or permitted to grow within the areas of the visibility splays.